SeLub/chat-app/README.md

 - Support for any Ollama model

 ### Enhanced Chat Experience
-- Markdown formatting for bot responses (headers, code blocks, tables, etc.)
+- Markdown formatting for both user questions and bot responses (headers, code blocks, tables, etc.)
 - Model badges showing which model answered each question
 - Real-time response timer with live counter
 - Question and token counting